Yoruba community in FCT protests kidnap of 5 children

 From Okwe Obi, Abuja

-Pan-Afenifere community in the Federal Capital Territory (FCT), has protested the alleged kidnap of 5 children of its Kuje Area Council Chairman, about two weeks ago.
+Yoruba community in the Federal Capital Territory (FCT) has protested the alleged kidnap of five children of its Kuje Area council chairman about two weeks ago.

-Chairman, Elders Council of Yoruba Community in Abuja, Engineer Wale Adesina, who did not disclosed the names of the victims to newsmen, said the body would donate money to assist the distraught family.
+Chairman, Elders Council of Yoruba Community in Abuja, Mr Wale Adesina, who did not disclosed the names of the victims to newsmen, said the body would donate money to assist the distraught family.

-Adesina further hinted on plans to fortify the organization in Abuja, by coming up with a constitution and electing executive committee to pilot the affairs of members.

 “We have our leaders who are talking with government officials in Ekiti State and other area in the Southwest.
 Don’t forget that it is one Yoruba community in the entire country.

-“We have been talking to them and also give them our advice based on the platform we operate upon.
-By the grace of God we are sure that the problem ravaging the region would be addressed because we have different platforms like the Oduduwa platform, South-middle in which we are sharing ideas together particularly restructuring.
-Once we are able to restructure half of problems will be addressed,” he concluded.
+“We have been talking to them and also gave them our advice based on the platform we operate upon.
+By the grace of God, we are sure that the problem ravaging the region would be addressed because we have different platforms.
+Once we are able to restructure, half of problems will be addressed.”

 Leave a Reply